Arbitration

 Introduction

-Arbitral awards are usually not published, with a few exceptions such as for maritime and marine insurance law matters.
+Arbitral awards are usually not published, with a few exceptions such as for maritime and marine insurance matters.

 Overview of institutional arbitration in Norway